pydantic/pydantic/changes/888-idmitrievsky.md

-Merge environment variables and in-code values recursively, as long as they create a valid object when merged together, to allow splitting init arguments.
+For `BaseSettings` merge environment variables and in-code values recursively, as long as they create a valid object when merged together, to allow splitting init arguments.